Equity Professional Development Offerings

 - Understanding Equity and Inequity; Free (approx. 4 hours)

-- Ditching Deficit Ideology: The First Step Toward Cultivating and Equity Commitment; (Approx. 4 hours)
+- Ditching Deficit Ideology: The First Step Toward Cultivating and Equity Commitment; (approx. 4 hours)

 - Responding to Racial Bias and Microaggressions in Online Environments - (1hr7min)